rohankanhaisingh/Performance-Log/README.md

 ----------------------------------

-#New in version 0.3:
+## New in version 0.5.1:

-	- Added 2 new pages; Energy usage and settings.
-	- Fixed some server stuff.
+	- Rewrote some code.
-	- Changed the background video again for dark theme users.
+	- Added a lot of notes into some js documents, to let the user see what the code does.
+	- Added a lot of new features in the new commandline page.
+	- This app is just amazing by itself.

-#Ideas in mind that might come into the project:
+## Ideas in mind that might come into the project (I am working on this):
 	- Ability to launch games from the page.
+	- Ability to control and host a dedicated Minecraft Server.
-	- Ability to control the dekstop from the page (command line).
+	- Ability to control and host a dedicated Web server.
 	- Fixing bugs (that will always be a feauture).
-	- A card for the GPU unit (need alot of time working on this).

 CREDITS: The background video's you see are from Pexels videos.